mkd1007/breast-cancer-prediction/README.md

 The dataset used in this study is the Wisconsin Diagnostic Breast Cancer (WDBC) dataset from the UCI Machine Learning Repository.
 You can find more information about the dataset [here](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic).

 ## Installation

-To run the code, you need to have Python installed.
-You can install the required packages using:

-## Installation